Ox0Ox/Web-Development/Nexus/my-app/README.md

 pnpm run dev
 ```

+To download just this folder use https://download-directory.github.io/ and copy paste url to download only this folder

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.